top of page

 What Plant Milks Are Available?

-• Almond Milk - Almond milk is considered a nut milk by many, but almonds aren't actually nuts, they're seeds.
+• Almond Milk - Almond milk is considered a nut milk by many, but almonds aren't actually nuts; they're seeds.
 This plant milk is very popular, especially with cereal eaters, but it is low in protein.
-If this is a problem make sure that you are getting enough protein from other sources or use a different plant milk.
+If this is a problem, make sure that you are getting enough protein from other sources or use a different plant milk.
 Almonds do require a lot of water to grow, though, so, for the sake of the environment, it may be better to choose a different variety.

 • Oat Milk - My absolute favourite.
-It is versatile due to it's consistency and has a subtle flavour.
+It is versatile due to its consistency and has a subtle flavour.
 It is a fantastic dairy substitute as it can be used hot or cold in drinks, and is good to cook with.
 It is more creamy than other plant milks and can be frothed.

 • Coconut Milk - This isn't the same thing as the coconut milk that comes in a can and is used for cooking.
 It is made using creamed coconut that is then watered down.
-The coconut flavour remains, but it is not strong, this plant milk is great on chocolate flavoured cereals, it also makes a tasty coconut flavoured coffee.
+The coconut flavour remains, but it is not strong.
+This plant milk is great on chocolate-flavoured cereals; it also makes a tasty coconut-flavoured coffee.

-• Rice Milk - This plant milk doesn't have much of a flavour to it, it can also be thinner, more runny, than other varieties.
-For some people this is perfect as they prefer a milk that doesn't alter the taste of their food.
+• Rice Milk - This plant milk doesn't have much of a flavour to it; it can also be thinner, more runny, than other varieties.
+For some people, this is perfect as they prefer a milk that doesn't alter the taste of their food.

 • Hazelnut Milk - Another nut milk that has a sweet and nutty flavour.